DataMX/RepData_PeerAssessment1/PA1_template.md

 max_number <- round(max(stepsbyinterval$meansteps))
 max_interval_number <- which.max(stepsbyinterval$meansteps)
 ```

 The maximum number of steps (averaged across all days) is **206** steps and taken at interval **104**.

 ## Imputing missing values

-1.This bit of code calculates the number of `NA`s in the dataset and reports in below the plot.
+1. This bit of code calculates the number of `NA`s in the dataset and reports it below the plot.

-2.I am replacing the `NA`s with the overall median for the data set.
+2. My strategy for imputing missing values was to replace the `NA`s with the median for the entire data set.

-3.I copied the original dataset to a new name and then replaced `NA`s using `roughfix()` from the `randomForest` package.  `NA`s are replaced with column medians with this function.
+3. I copied the original dataset to a new name and then replaced `NA`s using `roughfix()` from the `randomForest` package.  `NA`s are replaced with the column median with this function, if numeric.

-4.I repeat the procedure from above to create a new histogram with the filled in datasets and report the mean and median values below.
+4. I use the same steps as above to create a new histogram with the filled in `NA` dataset and then reported the mean and median values below.

 ```r